 Assigned readings for class, in PDF format for reading or printing from a computer.
 Most classes now use Blackboard as the medium for providing this information.

 is the University center supporting the teaching environment by assisting faculty with the incorporation of technology and new teaching methods into their established curriculum.
-Housed on the main level of Mortensen.
+Housed on the main level of Harrison Libraries.

 Online reproduction of the complete content of an article or book.
 Also, journals in which the majority of the articles have their content available online.